While cell-free DNA is our business, it’s patients who power our purpose

 PRESIDENT, CLINICAL DIAGNOSTICS

-Since joining Natera in 2011, Moshkevich has built and led multiple teams including global marketing, product management, medical and scientific affairs, commercial operations, clinical trial operations, business development, international sales, program management, and portfolio strategy.
-He has played a leading role in the development, clinical validation, and commercial success of all of Natera’s cell-free DNA products including Panorama, Prospera, and Signatera.
+Since joining Natera in 2011, Moshkevich has built and led multiple teams, including global marketing, product management, medical and scientific affairs, commercial operations, clinical trial operations, business development, international sales, program management, and portfolio strategy.
+He has played a leading role in the development, clinical validation, and commercial success of all of Natera’s cell-free DNA products including Panorama™, Prospera™, and Signatera™.
+Most recently, Moshkevich served as general manager of oncology for the company, overseeing a period of tremendous growth and leading the company’s efforts to achieve Medicare coverage for Signatera across multiple cancer types.

-Sheetal Parmar, MS, CGC
+Sheetal Parmar, M.S., CGC

-SVP of Medical Affairs, Women’s Health
+Senior Vice President of Medical Affairs, Women’s Health

+Since joining Natera in 2013, Parmar has held a number of positions, including senior director of clinical genetic services and director of medical education.
 Before joining the company, she worked for 11 years as the lead prenatal genetic counselor at a high-risk prenatal diagnosis clinic and cytogenetic laboratory.

 Parmar holds a bachelor’s degree in molecular and cell biology from UC Berkeley and a master’s degree in genetic counseling from the University of Cincinnati, where she was an Albert C. Yates Scholar and Fellow.